Robin Hood and Matthew Effects: Differential Privacy Has Disparate Impact on Synthetic Data: Introduction

 \section{Introduction}

-Sharing data within or among organizations is often crucial in a wide range of research, administrative, and commercial settings.
-In this context, releasing {\em synthetic}, rather than raw, data has emerged as an increasingly advocated and adopted approach to reduce associated privacy concerns.
-Synthetic data initiatives have not only been the focus of the research community~\cite{szpruch19synthetic, schaar20synthetic} but also of government entities such as the US Census Bureau~\cite{benedetto2018creation}, England's National Health Service~\cite{nhs21ae}, or the US National Institute of Standards and Technology~\cite{nist2018differential}.
+Releasing synthetic data is an increasingly advocated and adopted approach to reduce privacy risks while sharing data~\cite{schaar20synthetic}.
+Synthetic data initiatives have been promoted by, e.g., the US Census Bureau~\cite{benedetto2018creation}, England's National Health Service~\cite{nhs21ae}, and NIST ~\cite{nist2018differential, nist2018the}.

-The idea is to train {\em generative} machine learning models to learn the probabilistic distribution of the (real) data, and then sample from the model to generate new (synthetic) data records.
+The idea is to train {\em generative} machine learning models to learn the probabilistic distribution of the (real) data and then sample from the model to generate new (synthetic) data records.
 However, real-world datasets often contain personal and sensitive information about individuals~\cite{thompson19twelve} that could leak into/through models that are trained on them.
-Generative models can overfit or memorize individual data points~\cite{carlini2019secret, webster2019detecting, meehan2020non}, thus opening the gate to a number of privacy issues, such as membership inference attacks~\cite{hayes2019logan, chen2020gan, stadler2020synthetic}.
+Generative models can overfit or memorize individual data points~\cite{carlini2019secret, webster2019detecting}, which facilitates privacy attacks such as membership or property inference attacks~\cite{hayes2019logan, chen2020gan, stadler2022synthetic}.

-The state-of-the-art method for training models free from inferences is to satisfy Differential Privacy (DP)~\cite{dwork2014algorithmic}.
+The state-of-the-art method for training models that provably minimize inferences is to do while satisfying Differential Privacy (DP)~\cite{dwork2014algorithmic}.
 DP provides a mathematical guarantee on the privacy of all records in the training dataset by bounding their individual contribution.
-This could be achieved in various ways, by applying noise (e.g., using the Laplace Mechanism~\cite{dwork2006calibrating}) or relying on techniques such DP-Stochastic Gradient Descent (DP-SGD)~\cite{abadi2016deep} or Private Aggregation of Teacher Ensembles (PATE)~\cite{papernot2016semi, papernot2018scalable}.
+This can be achieved by applying noise (e.g., using the Laplace Mechanism~\cite{dwork2006calibrating}), relying on techniques such as DP-Stochastic Gradient Descent (DP-SGD)~\cite{abadi2016deep}, or Private Aggregation of Teacher Ensembles (PATE)~\cite{papernot2016semi, papernot2018scalable}.